snapscript/snap/README.md

 and functions within a named scope.
 All types can have generic parameters allowing the static analyser to verify interactions with the type.

 The type system for Snap is independent to the type system native to the JVM.
-To integrate with the Java type system ASM byte code generation and Dex code generation are leveraged to create bridges between native types and those constructed from the script execution flow.
+To integrate with the JVM type system ASM byte code generation and Dex code generation are leveraged to create bridges between native types and those constructed from the script execution flow.